zumepro/tultemplate2/template/template.typ

 // - document (str): Type of document.
 This can be "bp" or "other".
 // - title (dictionary): The title of the document.
 // - author (str): The name of the document's author.
-// - author_gender (str): The gender of the document's author.
+// - author_pronouns (str): The gender of the document's author.
 Needed only for the `cs` language.
 // - supervisor (str): The name of the document's supervisor.
 // - consultant (str): The name of the document's consultant.
 // - programme (dictionary): Study programme.